Exploring Kiyomizu-dera: Kyoto’s Iconic Temple in the Clouds

 Kiyomizu-dera is a truly a sight to behold, it feels like I am in a Japanese fairy tale

-There are many things to do in Kyoto, the ancient capital of Japan, but if you miss out on the gorgeous Kiyomizu-dera an Iconic Kyoto landmark, your holiday to Kyoto won’t be complete.
-Perched atop the city surrounded by a vast cherry blossom ocean, this temple is a top Kyoto attraction.
+There are many things to do in Kyoto, the ancient capital of Japan, but if you miss out on the gorgeous Kiyomizu-dera, the “Pure Water Temple”, your holiday to Kyoto won’t be complete.
+Perched atop the city of Kyoto and surrounded by a vast cherry blossom ocean, Kiyomizu-dera is a top Kyoto attraction especially during spring and early winter when the cherry blossoms are in full bloom.

-This is my second time visiting Kiyomizu-dera, the first was about half a decade (~2018) back during the winter.
-At the time the main temple hall was undergoing renovation so large portions of the temple was covered in scaffolding, the visuals were dissapointing…
+This is actually my second time visiting Kiyomizu-dera, the first was around ~2018 back during the winter.
+At the time the main temple hall was undergoing renovations so large portions of the temple was covered in scaffolding, the visuals were disappointing to say the least.
+Fast forward to now Kiyomizu-dera is fully complete and displays herself in all her beautiful glory.

 Affiliate Disclaimer: This page contains affiliate links.
 By clicking on the links and purchasing the product, I will receive a partial commission at no cost to you.
 All of these products are ones that I fully trust and recommend with my heart.
 Thank you for your support!